 Marucci, in partnership with Diamond Kinetics, released a “Smart Bat.”
 This is a Marucci maple wood bat with a hole bored in the knob, allowing for placement of the DK swing sensor that comes with the bat.
+The bat is an approved wood bat.

 How is it different than other smart bats?